My 365 Days 1200 x 250 cm 2003

-Lin Jingjing’s photographic work perhaps alludes to art emerging in a different form.
+Lin Jingjing’s work perhaps alludes to art emerging in a different form.
 In terms of symbolic documentation, it has the power to restore certain things which have been lost, and in a certain way, to make them eternal.

 Often an artist’s activities in conceiving and completing an artwork are aimed at neutralizing the destructive force of death, including every form of death, from the “microscopic” to the “massive”, from the most symbolic to the most real.